alvaroloes/enumer/README.md

     return
 }
 // Now pill == Ibuprofen

+// Get all the values of the string allPills := PillValues() fmt.Println(allPills) // Will print [Placebo Aspirin Ibuprofen Paracetamol]

+// Check if a value belongs to the Pill enum values var notAPill Pill = 42 if (notAPill.IsAPill()) {
+	fmt.Println(notAPill, "is not a value of the Pill enum") }

 // Marshal/unmarshal to/from json strings, either directly or automatically when
 // the enum is a field of a struct